brenoslivio/Sound-Chaser-Store/README.md

 - The system has 2 types of users: Clients and Administrators

     - Administrators are responsible for registering/managing administrators, customers, and products/services provided.
-The application already comes with an account `admin` with the password `admin`.
+The application already comes with an account `admin@soundchaser.com` with the password `password`.

     - Customers are users who access the system to buy products/services.